 Health Sciences Undergraduate Professional Programme Admission: Socioeconomic and Refugee Sub-Category Guidelines

-Two new sub-categories will be added for entry into the Health Sciences Professional Programmes for 2020 entry:
+Two new sub-categories have been added for entry into the Health Sciences Professional Programmes from 2020 entry:

 In order to apply under the Socioeconomic sub-category, candidates for admission must have attended a decile 1–3 secondary school during Years 11, 12, and 13.